 One of the best assets to give is appreciated stock.
 Even after the recent market downturn, many individuals hold stock positions dating back years that remain highly appreciated.
 There are additional benefits associated with giving shares of appreciated stock.
 You would be eligible for a tax deduction at the full fair market value of the stock on the date of the gift, and you would bypass any capital gains you would otherwise have owed.

 Example: Taylor owns 50 shares of Acme Inc. with a cost basis of $1,000, which are now worth $5,000.
 If all 50 shares are donated to charity, Taylor is eligible for a tax deduction of $5,000 and does not have to pay capital gains on the $4,000 of appreciation.

 Note that if you have stock that has lost value, it is better to sell those shares and donate the cash proceeds to charity.
 That way you can take advantage of the capital loss to offset future gains.

 Charities can also accept other assets such as real estate and business interests.
 Check with your financial advisor and with the charity regarding any noncash gifts you may be considering.

-This is a common concern, particularly for retirees on a fixed income.
+Particularly for retirees on a fixed income, the idea of giving at this time may seem counterintuitive.
 Fortunately, multiple charitable strategies exist that can pay income to the donor and provide a future benefit to the charity.